Can you really change your wrinkle destiny?

 - advanced Glycation End Products (aptly named AGEs)

-Scientists are able to measure their activity with special equipment, and what they found is that millions of free radicals are forming every single second of every day.
+Scientists can measure their activity with special equipment, and what they found was that millions of free radicals are forming every second of every day.

-These free radicals attack and react with stable skin cell molecules, leading to the cross-linking of elastin and collagen the cause of all those pesky wrinkles, they also lessen you’re skin’s ability to repair itself, which not only leads to ageing, but disease and inflammation.
+These free radicals attack and react with stable skin cell molecules, leading to oxidation, which creates cross-linking of collagen and elastin – the cause of all those pesky wrinkles.
+They also lessen your skin’s ability to repair itself, which not only leads to ageing, but disease and inflammation.

-Did you know, by the time you reach your 30th birthday, every year after that you lose 1% of collagen which leads to sagging skin?
+Did you know, by the time you reach your 30th birthday, every year after that you lose 1% of collagen?

-MMPs are activated by UV exposure or inflammation; they contribute to the breakdown of collagen while inhibiting new collagen formation, this article does a really good job of explaining how MMP’s behave on your skin.
+MMPs are activated by UV exposure or inflammation; they contribute to collagen’s breakdown while inhibiting new collagen formation; this article does an excellent job of explaining how MMPs behave on your skin.

 What do you get when you put sugar and milk on a stove?
 Sticky caramel.

-And when you consider caramel and the density it has, and that your skin could become hard and form like this, then we need to seriously think about reducing our dietary intake of sugar.
+And when you consider caramel and the density it has, and that your skin could become hard and form like this, we need to think about reducing our dietary intake of sugar seriously.

 Sadly, there is not much we can do about damaging AGEs once they have formed in our skin.